 I wrote my final expedition blog, still high from the rush of finishing, in spite of what was now a very long day.
 Amazingly, the update connector cable, as well as the update camera, chose to rest their souls on that final day, just as the sledge had!
 Hard though I tried, I simply could not transmit the message and share the news of our successful finish!
 I had set up a sked call with the base to coordinate pick up in the morning at 12:00 hours GST.
 It was now 04:00 hours; the sun was bright; the air was still; I finally collapsed on top of my sleeping bag.
 Life was good.

 We were greeted warmly on the runway.
 Because UG is on UTC-3 time, we arrived for lunch.
 The whole camp was in the communal meal tent and gave us a round of applause; expeditions are followed closely with a large map, and ours figured as one of the very last ones off the ice, and the longest in distance and duration.
 The first meal is always an experience, and this one did not disappoint!
 Beet salad, stews, fresh vegetables, pudding.
 It was all there.
 A smorgasbord of flavors and colors, made all the more remarkable by the location: we are still very much in Antarctica, and the freshness and abundance of food served to well over fifty people stands as a testament to ALE’s logistical organization.
-What these guys pull off in this context is nothing less than extraordinary.
+What these guys pull off in this context is nothing less than epic.
 We were served champagne and offered a toast.
 The assault on the senses was made all the more palatable as I don’t really drink alcohol and what I really craved was a coca-cola!
-They had that too, and I proceeded to stuff myself until my stomach hurt!
+They had that too.
+I proceeded to stuff myself until my stomach hurt!
 I then made a visit to the medic’s tent.
 They had monitored the condition of my toes over the phone and were anxious to see for themselves.
-In all, they were impressed by how clean and infection free I had managed.
-While it looks like I will keep my toes, the jury is still out on the procedure.
+In all, they were impressed with how clean and infection-free I had managed.
+While my left toe is out of danger and I have a chance to keep my right, the jury is out on the procedure.
 Of utmost importance will be to keep the wounds clean.
-One toe is well on the way to recover, especially now in the low elevations, where oxygen is plentiful, and blood is gorged with it and can proceed with its healing job.
-The other toe may reveal bone when the eschar (the black bit) falls off, which would require extra care to prevent infection and probably a skin graft.
-We’re not there yet, but merely moments after finishing the expedition, they are now throbbing more than I had realized, and I find it hard to imagine how I could get them squeezed inside a ski boot everyday for weeks of abuse from the sastrugi.
+The left is well on the way to recover, especially now in the low elevations, where oxygen is plentiful, and blood is gorged with it and can proceed with its healing job.
+The other toe will require extra care to prevent infection and probably a skin graft; unless bone is revealed when the eschar (the black bit) falls off, which could mean amputation....
+We’re not there yet, but merely moments after finishing the expedition, they are now throbbing more than I had realized, and I find it hard to imagine how I could get them squeezed inside a ski boot everyday for weeks of pounding abuse from the sastrugi.
 Amazing how resilient we can get when necessary.

 Given our early finish—two days sooner than expected—we are informed that an Ilujshin will be coming in at 22:30 that evening and that we’re on it.
 We’re coming off the ice!
 We have a few hours to organize and gather our stuff.
 My sledge packs a large amount of stowaway snow; I want to get that out before it melts into a soaked mess on the plane.
 Time seems to race by, which is a shame as the setting of the ALE camp could certainly warrant some walking around.
 It is visually nothing short of arresting.
 Surrounded by rising mountain peaks pushing from below the ice, the planes, tractors and other heavy machinery that pepper the camp showcase the incredible logistical exercise on display here.
 This is big stuff; in fact, it doesn’t get bigger than that.
 They should shoot a James Bond sequence down here!
 The production value is unreal.